2023 Drive, Chip and Putt National Finals | Sunday updates

 Conducted in partnership with the USGA, Masters Tournament and PGA of America, Drive, Chip and Putt is a free, nationwide youth golf development program open to boys and girls, ages 7-15, in four age divisions.
 The three-pronged competition tests the skills essential to playing the game – accuracy in driving, chipping and putting.

-Competitors in each age group will participate in the driving and chipping disciplines at the Tournament Practice Area before moving to the iconic No. 18 green for putting.
-Their combined score through all three disciplines will determine the winner.
+Competitors in each age group participated in the driving and chipping disciplines at the Tournament Practice Area before moving to the iconic No. 18 green for putting.
+Their combined score through all three disciplines determined the winners.

 Results of the 10 regional qualifiers – the third and final stage leading to the 2023 National Finals – yielded nine returning competitors, including the now three-time finalist, Alexandra Phung and Luke Parsons from Salley, South Carolina, a suburb of Augusta.
 Returning finalists are: